 Located in the heart of northern Sardinia, the small town of Ozieri is a place full of history, with notable religious buildings and an area rich in archaeological sites.
-The number of tourists that venture there is slowly growing, a reflection of the fact that albeit small, Ozieri really has a lot to offer!
+The number of tourists that venture there is slowly growing, a reflection of the fact that, albeit small, Ozieri really has a lot to offer!

 This is the largest town in Logudoro, the territory that covers most of the northern part of the island, as well as some of the center.
-It lies on a slope overlooking a valley, and is characterized by paved streets, small squares, gardens and elegant buildings.
-The pleasant architecture, makes it a perfect place just to have a stroll around the town, to discover its many historical places.
+It lies on a slope overlooking a valley, and is characterized by paved streets, small squares, gardens, and elegant buildings.

-Did I tickle your interest?
-Then continue reading to discover the many places to visit in Ozieri, and for some practical tips to plan your trip.
+Continue reading to discover the many places to visit in Ozieri, and for some practical tips to plan your trip.

-The Best Places To Visit In Ozieri
+Best Places To Visit In Ozieri

 Chiesa di Sant’Antioco di Bisarcio